Robinhood Multi Leg Options Overview

 Placing a Multi Leg Options Trade

-Using the basic components of ‘buys,’ ‘sells,’ ‘calls,’ and ‘puts,’ you can create the strategy that fits your needs.
+Using the Multi-leg options strategy building blocks of ‘buys,’ ‘sells,’ ‘calls,’ and ‘puts,’ you can assemble the strategy you want.

-The first step is to select the contracts and their expiration dates.
-By toggling between the buy and sell sides, you can adjust the short and long legs of your position.
+The first step is to choose the contracts, along with their expiration dates, that you want to include.
+By toggling between the buy and sell side, you can combine the short and long legs of your position.

-You’ll quickly notice that you can’t select the number of contracts for each leg just yet.
-Don’t worry, that step comes later.
+You’ll probably notice right away that you still can’t choose the number of contracts for each leg.
+No worries, that part comes next.

-Once the contracts are selected, you can adjust the number of contracts per leg by going to ‘Custom.’
-Here, you can create a specific ratio for each leg in the position.
+Once your contracts are selected, you can adjust contract quantity for the individual legs by going to ‘Custom.’
+From there, you can ‘set a unique ratio’ for any of the legs in the position.

-For this example, we are adding one short put to form a butterfly.
-You will also see the profit/loss calculator update to show the potential risk profile of the trade.
+In our example, we are adding one short put to create a butterfly.
+As you can see, the profit/loss calculator also updates to show the trade’s theoretical risk profile.

-Once you’re happy with your multi-leg options setup, click ‘Continue’ (the green button) to move to the order confirmation screen.
+Once you are comfortable with the setup of your multi-leg options trade idea, you can tap ‘Continue’ (green button) to move to the order confirmation screen.

 Free Robinhood Account